 Under Florida law, e-mail addresses are public records.
 If you do not want your e-mail address released in response to a public records request, do not send electronic mail to the e-mail address listed below.

-If you would like to participate in this year’s campaign for Take a Loved One to the Doctor Month, please contact Cheryl Graham at
+If you have any question regarding the Take a Loved One to the Doctor Month campaign, please contact Cheryl Graham at MinorityHealthHealthEquity@flhealth.gov

 *Note: This page contains materials in the Portable Document Format (PDF).
 The free Adobe Reader may be required to view these files.